JDAI-CV/fast-reid/README.md

 We provide a large set of baseline results and trained models available for download in the [Fastreid Model Zoo](https://github.com/JDAI-CV/fast-reid/blob/master/MODEL_ZOO.md).

+## Deployment

+We provide some examples and scripts to convert fastreid model to Caffe, ONNX and TensorRT format in [Fastreid deploy](https://github.com/JDAI-CV/fast-reid/blob/master/tools/deploy).

 ## License

 Fastreid is released under the [Apache 2.0 license](https://github.com/JDAI-CV/fast-reid/blob/master/LICENSE).

+## Citing Fastreid

+If you use Fastreid in your research or wish to refer to the baseline results published in the Model Zoo, please use the following BibTeX entry.